raspberrypilearning/rocket-launch/en/step_3.md

  + The second number is the end of the range
  + The third number is the step between them

 So `range(5, 20, 5)` will produce 5, 10, 15.
 You can also count backwards, by using a negative step.
-Update your `countdown` function to use a negative step, and to count down from ten to zero.
-Just like you had to use `range(11)` to get 10 to appear in the results, you'll have to go to -1 to get 0 to appear.
+Update your `countdown()` function to use a step of `-1`, and to count down from ten to zero.
+Just like you had to use `range(11)` to get 10 to appear in the results, you'll have to go to `-1` to get 0 to appear.

 --- code ---
 ---
 language: python
-filename: main.py
+filename: main.py — countdown()
 line_numbers: true
-line_number_start: 20
+line_number_start: 18
-line_highlights: 20
+line_highlights: 18
 ---
+  count = range(10,-1,-1)

-  for t_minus in range(10,-1,-1):
+  for t_minus in count:
     print('T minus', t_minus) # Print out the countdown at each step
 --- /code ---